jfluhler/PQCCN-strongswan/README.md

 The data-collection part of this project operates like a wrapper to the [strongX509/pq-strongswan](https://github.com/strongX509/docker/tree/master/pq-strongswan">strongX509/pq-strongswan) docker container.
 However, there are some modification from the pq-strongswan base repository.
 We want to specially note that the work by [Andreas Steffen](https://github.com/strongX509) in making the pq-strongswan repo was of great help in starting this project.
-The core of efforts are at the core of this project.
+The core of his efforts are at the core of this project.

 ## Before you start